-Impact (Class) Mitigation Measure (MMs) Location Monitoring/ Reporting Action Effectiveness Criteria Responsible Agency Timing d Paleontological Resources 1 be present within the Project area and Project activities would generally occur in previously disturbed areas, excavations around the EOF and along the Project access road could MM CR-1.
+Impact (Class) Mitigation Measure (MMs) Location Monitoring/ Reporting Action Effectiveness Criteria Responsible Agency Timing Cultural, Historical , and Paleontological Resources Cultural, Historical Impact CR-1: Potential Impacts to Previously Undiscovered Cultural Resources During Construction Although no cultural resources are known to be present within the Project area and Project activities would generally occur in previously disturbed areas, excavations around the EOF and along the Project access road could exceed previous depths and disturb previously undiscovered cultural resources (Less than Significant with Mitigation).
+And Paleontological Resources MM CR-1.
 Cultural Resources Monitor.
 A qualified cultural resources expert shall act as a construction monitor during all ground- disturbing work.
 The expert shall be retained by the City of Goleta and paid for by Venoco.
-The Cultural Resources Monitor shall prepare a Cultural Resources Monitoring Plan, outlining the approach to monitoring, involvement of the affected Native American nation, and detailing pre-construction workshops for construction personnel for review approval by the City of Goleta and paid for by Venoco.
+The Cultural Resources Monitor shall prepare a Cultural Resources Monitoring Plan, outlining the approach to monitoring, involvement of the affected Native American nation, and detailing pre- construction workshops for construction personnel for review approval by the City of Goleta and paid for by Venoco.
 In the event archaeological resources are encountered during grading, as observed by the cultural resources monitor or their designee, work shall be stopped immediately or redirected until the City-approved archaeologist and local Chumash observer can evaluate the significance of the find pursuant to Phase 2 investigation standards set forth in the City Archaeological Guidelines.
 The Phase 2 shall be funded by Venoco.
 If resources are found to be significant, they shall be subject to a Phase 3 mitigation program consistent with City Archaeological Guidelines.
 The Phase 3 shall be funded by the permittee.
 This requirement shall be printed on all plans submitted for any City of Goleta Land Use Permit, building, grading, or demolition permits.
-At PRC 421, EOF and the course of ensure that any City of Goleta During construction
+At PRC 421, EOF Monitors shall prepare memoranda for review by City describing any discovered resources and the course of action taken.
+If a Phase II investigation is necessary, Venoco shall consult with the City to identify and retain a cultural resources expert to prepare the investigation.
+Expert monitor will ensure that any previously undiscovered resources are protected.
+City of Goleta During construction